GregTechCEu/gtceu-modern-docs/docs/Gameplay/Steam/Steam-Generation.md

 ## After Steel

-After unlocking steam with a primitive blast furnace you will get access to the high pressure versions of the boilers and allow you to produce more steam.
+After unlocking steel (using a primitive blast furnace) you will get access to the high pressure versions of the boilers and allow you to produce more steam.

 ## Large Boilers